The Tobey Furniture Company, Wannamaker & Brown Building, The Leader, C. D. Peacock

 Chicago Tribune, January 5, 1896

-Lapp & Flerscheim, the wholesale jewelers, have leased from the Dakota Building company the second, third, and fourth stories of the four-story building at the northeast corner of State and Adams streets.
+Lapp & Flershem, the wholesale jewelers, have leased from the Dakota Building company the second, third, and fourth stories of the four-story building at the northeast corner of State and Adams streets.
 The term is twelve years years, and the rental is reported to be about $20,000 a year.
 The building is the one formerly occupied by the Leader store and it has a frontage of 76 feet on State street, extending back to 147 feet on Adams street.
 Since the early part of December the structure has been occupied by Fred Griesheimer.
 Lapp & Flersheim will take possession March 1; some important improvements will be made to the building.
 An attractive entrance to the upper stories of the building and a new elevator will be put in, while a more extensive electric lighting plant will be installed in place of the present one.
 The lessees will probably occupy the third story and sublet the rest of the building.
 The first story has not been rented, but negotiations are under way for a lease of the premises.
 Lapp & Flersheim now occupy the second story of the Stewart Building at the northwest corner of State and Washington streets and their lease on that expires this spring.

-Chicago Tribune, January 26, 1896
+Chicago Chronicle, January 26, 1896

 Chicago Tribune, February 9, 1937